 Hello there, friend.
 What’s that I hear?
 You’re pissed off at someone?
-Someone is pissed off at you?
+They’re pissed off at you?
 You have a fight in your life and you don’t know what to do?
 Well, you’ve come to the right place.
-Whether it’s with your mom, your aunt, your best friend Stan, or maybe even the mailman, I’ve got the solution to all your relationship problems!
+Whether it’s with your boyfriend, wife, mom, aunt, your best friend Stan, or maybe even the mailman, I’ve got the solution to all your relationship problems!

 By “change the other person,” I mean are either of you trying to change the other person’s personality, habits, and/or values?
 You want them to be more social or less social, or more jealous or less jealous, or from the north instead of the south or from the south instead of the north.
 You want to change their character, their culture, their way of life.

 IF YOU ARE TRYING TO CHANGE THE OTHER PERSON